-OK, now we get to a bit of controversy.
-You might not expect to find alcohol on a scientific list of aphrodisiacs, but it’s an obvious and popular one, if you think about it – although you might take a dim view of booze on religious or health grounds.
+OK, now we get to a bit controversial.
+You might not expect to find alcohol on a list of aphrodisiacs, but it’s an obvious and popular one, if you think about it – although you might take a dim view of booze on religious or health grounds.
 Alcohol’s psychological effects include lowering inhibitions, and that makes it easier to go with the flow and enjoy sex without worrying too much.